Features / Help

 Quick Start

-• Download and install here.
+• Download and install Quick Clipboard Editor here.

-• Open the editor with Ctrl + Middle Mouse button or the keyboard shortcut Shift + Win + V.
+• Open the editor with Ctrl + Middle Mouse button or with the keyboard shortcut Shift + Win + V.

 (Tip: If you do not use Windows Clipboard history, you can change this hotkey to simply Win + V)